tianzheng4/Distributionally-Adversarial-Attack/README.md

 # Distributionally Adversarial Attack
-Update: I decided to extend the paper to a long version later to explain more the original paper and detail the **Adaptive part**.
-I expect to put the long version on Arxiv in one/two months.
-Pls stay tuned.

-Update: I just found that the formulas in the original paper have few minor issues, which might cause a little confusion.
-I will update the paper on Arxiv when I am available.
-But, it is worth noting that the python code is correct.

 Update: The convex folder is updated, you can evaluate DAA on provable network by the main_attack.py in the its examples folder.